Entrance requirements for regular MS, Criminology and Criminal Justice Program

 - GRE scores (if applicable).

-- Statement of intent describing reasons for applying to the MS in Criminology along with post-graduation plans.
+- Statement of intent describing reasons for applying to the MS in Criminology and Criminal Justice along with post-graduation plans.

-- Three reference letters that speak to the applicant’s academic potential.
+- Two reference letters that speak to the applicant’s academic potential.

-Applicants must formally be admitted to the program by the Criminology Graduate Admissions Committee.
+Applicants must formally be admitted to the program by the Criminology and Criminal Justice Graduate Program Director.